 3. Does your insurer cover day cases or only overnight stays?
 Day cases is the term for emergency situations that necessitate a formal hospital admission but not an overnight stay.
 Some insurers count day cases as in-patient care, and some count it as out-patient care.
 Find out if an overnight stay is required to be counted under in-patient coverage and if your plan covers emergency outpatient visits.

 4. Are the services you want covered?
 Do you want coverage for vaccinations, chiropractic treatments, therapy, or Traditional Chinese Medicine?
 Plans are different so don't assume that all services are covered.

 5. Pre-existing conditions: will yours be covered?
 Can you get a group plan to get coverage?
 What are the alternatives?
 Should you leave your current health plan?
 You don't want to lose existing coverage when you make a switch.

-7. Deductibles and Copays: A deductible is the amount you must pay for a treatment before your insurer starts paying.
-A copay is the fee you must pay for each visit for a treatment.
+7. Deductibles and Copays: A deductible is an amount you must pay for treatment before your insurer starts paying.
+A copay is a fee you must pay for each visit for treatment.
 Some copays and deductibles are different for foreign hospitals.
 Don't assume that they are the same, as you might end up paying a 20% copay on expensive treatments.

 8. What Is A Treatment Guarantee Letter?
-A treatment guarantee letter is an official approval from your insurer for a treatment.
-These take two to five days to process for expensive out-patient care or in-patient care where treatment isn't necessary immediately.
-Make sure you get your guarantee letter and that your treatment is covered before you go to the hospital for a major treatment.
+A treatment guarantee letter is official approval from your insurer for a treatment.
+These take two to five days to process for expensive outpatient care or in-patient care where treatment isn't necessarily immediately.
+Make sure you get your guarantee letter and that your treatment is covered before you go to the hospital for major treatment.